postcert/dotfiles/README.md

-# zsh-castle
+# Dotfiles

-Pretty much Oh-My-Zsh with customization.
-Should get better over time.
+Should be pretty much standard oh-my-zsh and spf13